atena123/COOK-BOOK/README.md

 * **Login page** - will allow user to login before using the application

-* **'COOK-BOOK' - logo** - when clicked it wiil always bring the user to the home page
+* **'COOK-BOOK' - logo** - when clicked it will always bring the user to the home page

 * **Navbar** - created to navigate particular list: (*recipes*, *categories* or *cusines*).
 Across the navbar the are links with names of the lists.
 When hoover over the link color will change.
 For smaller devices the navbar collapse